JuliaTeachingCTU/Scientific-Programming-in-Julia/docs/src/projects.md

 │	├── runtest.jl              # contains either all the tests or just includes them from other files │	├── Project.toml  			# lists some additional test dependencies
+│	└── Manifest.toml   		# usually not committed to git as it is generated on the fly ├── docs
+│   ├── Project.toml
+│   ├── make.jl
+│   └── src
+│       └── index.md
-│	└── Manifest.toml   		# usually not committed to git as it is generated on the fly ├── README.md 					# describes in short what the pkg does and how to install pkg (e.g. some external deps) and run the example
+├── README.md 					# describes in short what the pkg does and how to install pkg (e.g. some external deps) and run the example
 ├── Project.toml  				# lists all the pkg dependencies
 └── Manifest.toml  				# usually not committed to git as the requirements may be to restrictive
 ```

 Make sure that
 - `README.md` is present and contains general information about the package.
-A small example is a nice to have
+A small example is a nice to have.
-- The package can be installed trough the package manager as `Pkg.add("url of the package")` with all and correct dependencies.
-Do not register the package into an official registry if you are not willing to continue its development and maintainance.
+- The package can be installed trough the package manager as `Pkg.add("url of
+  the package")` with all and correct dependencies.
+Do not register the package
+  into an official registry if you are not willing to continue its development and
+  maintainance.
-- Make sure that the package is covered by test which are in `test` folder.
-We will try to run them.
+- Make sure that the package is covered by tests which are in the `test` folder.
+We
+  will try to run them.
 There is no need for 100% percent test coverage.
+Tests
-Tests testing the functionality are sufficient.
+  testing the functionality are sufficient.
 - The package should have basic documentation.
-For small packages, it is sufficient to have documentation in readme.
-For big pacakges, proper documentation with `Documenter.jl` is advised.
+For small packages, it is
+  sufficient to have documentation in readme.
+For larger pacakges, proper
+  documentation with `Documenter.jl` is advised.

-Only after all this we may look at the extent of the project and it's difficulty, which may help us in deciding between grades.
+Only after all this we may look at the extent of the project and it's
+difficulty, which may help us in deciding between grades.

 Nice to have things, which are not strictly required but obviously improves the score.
 - Ideally the project should be hosted on GitHub, which could have the continuous integration/testing set up.